 The level of ionization multiplication is also significantly influenced by the level of doping of the absorber.
 Figure 7 shows the influence of the absorber doping level on the shape of the J-V characteristics.
 At low levels of doping, the gain is small and increases versus doping.
 As doping increases, the rate of Auger recombination also decreases.
-Reaching the experimentally observed strong suppression of the dark current requires low carrier concentration in the absorber close to the one assumed in the growth process.
+Reaching the experimentally observed strong suppression of the dark current requires a low carrier concentration in the absorber close to the one assumed in the growth process.

-Fig.7.
+Fig. 7.
 Theoretical simulation of dark current density as a function reverse bias for selected absorber doping levels

-The influence of the profile of the multiplication layer on the APDs performance can already be seen when analyzing the electric field distribution along the profile of the structure.
+The influence of the profile of the multiplication layer on the performance of APDs can already be seen when analyzing the electric field distribution along the profile of the structure.

-Figure 8 shows the electric field distribution for the Profile-1 (solid line) and Profile-2 (dashed line) in multiplication layer for two selected voltages U = -0.5 V and U = -1.0 V.
+Figure 8 shows the electric field distribution for Profile-1 (solid line) and Profile-2 (dashed line) in the multiplication layer for two selected voltages U = -0.5 V and U = -1.0 V.

-Fig.8.
-Theoretical simulation of electric field versus APDs thickness at T=230 K for Profile-1 (solid line) and Profile-2 (dashed line) for two polarization voltages U= - 0.5 V and U= - 1.0 V

-Field distributions in the absorber and barrier are comparable in both analyzed cases and increase in voltage, increases electric field in the absorber.
-On the other hand, in the multiplication region, in the case of Profile-1, there is a strong increase in the electric field independent of polarization, up to 70 kV/cm, which does not affect the multiplication rate.
+Fig. 8.
+Theoretical simulation of electric field versus the thickness of APDs at T = 230 K for Profile-1 (solid line) and Profile-2 (dashed line) for two polarization voltages U = -0.5 V and U = -1.0 V in the electric field independent of polarization, up to 70 kV/cm, which does not affect the multiplication rate.
 Avalanche multiplication occurs in ML2 and ML3 regions with an electric field of 10 kV/cm.
 This field increases versus polarization voltage.

+Field distributions in the absorber and barrier are comparable in both analyzed cases and an increase in voltage increases the electric field in the absorber.
+On the other hand, in the multiplication region, in the case of Profile-1, there is a strong increase